2-row Springer fibres and Khovanov diagram algebras for type D

 \section{Domino Tableaux and combinatorial bijections}

-In the following let $\lambda$ be a partition of $2k$.
-We denote by $Y(\lambda)$ the set of Young diagrams with shape $\lambda$ (i.e., the parts of $\lambda$ will denote the length of the rows of our diagram).
+In the following let $\lambda$ be a partition of $2k$, viewed as a Young diagram of shape $\lambda$ (i.e., the parts of $\lambda$ are the length of the rows of the diagram).
 We will picture them using "English notation".